 NEW FSSAI RULES FOR PACKAGED FOOD LABELING

-One of the most notable points in the draft rules relates to the Front-of-Pack (FoP) labelling; in particular, a ‘red-coloured’ warning symbol that will help identify foods high in calories, saturated fats, trans fats, added sugar and salt.
-The proposed FoP label will also tell consumers about the number of calories and quantity of salt, added sugar and fats per serve.
-Consumers can directly see how much of their recommended dietary allowance will be exhausted if they eat one serve of the packaged food.
+One of the most notable points in the draft rules is Front-of-Pack (FoP) labelling.
+A red-coloured warning symbol will identify foods that are high in calories, saturated fats, trans fats, added sugar, and salt.
+The FoP label will also show the number of calories and the amount of salt, added sugar, and fats per serving.

 Why is this important?

 Overall, however, the draft regulations have been welcomed by consumers.
 In a press release issued by the Centre for Science and Environment, New Delhi, its director general Sunita Narain said, “This is a big step, which will enable people to identify unhealthy foods that are high in fats, sugar or salt.
 It should help to contain the growing incidence of obesity and non-communicable diseases.”
 In an online poll through our Facebook page FoodSafetyWorks, consumers came out with overwhelming support to implement the colour coding scheme.
-The data of course is limited to the audience we were able to reach out to.
+Of course, the data is limited to the audience we were able to reach.

 Read the full article –http://citizenmatters.in/food-safety-standards-authority-colour-coded-labelling-of-packaged-food-13810 .
 Article written by Disha Majhi, works as Senior Associate Consultant for Food Safety Works.For more food safety related articles and upcoming training visit http://foodsafetyworks.com